intake/intake-elasticsearch/docs/source/quickstart.rst

 and entries must specify ``driver: elasticsearch_table``.

 Aside from this, the same arguments are available as for ad-hoc usage.
-Note that queries are commonly multi-line, especially is using JSON syntax, so the YAML ``"|"`` characted should be used to define them within the catalog file.
+Note that queries are commonly multi-line, especially is using JSON syntax, so the YAML ``"|"`` character should be used to define them within the catalog file.
 A full entry may look something like::

     args: